cypik/terraform-google-instance-group/README.md

 - `environment` : The environment type.
 - `project_id` : The GCP project ID.
 - `region`: A reference to the region where the regional forwarding rule resides.
-- `min_replicas`: The minimum number of replicas that the autoscaler can scale down to.
+- `min_replicas`: The minimum number of replicas that the autoscaling can scale down to.
 - `autoscaling_cpu` : Defines the CPU utilization policy.
-- `health_check` : The health check resource that signals autohealing.
+- `health_check` : The health check resource that signals autoscaling.
 - `instance_template` : The full URL to an instance template from which all new instances of this version will be created.
 - `named_ports` : The named port configuration.
 - `target_pools` :  The full URL of all target pools to which new instances in the group are added.
 - `autoscaling_lb` : Configuration parameters of autoscaling based on a load balancer.
-- `min_replicas` : The minimum number of replicas that the autoscaler can scale down to.
+- `min_replicas` : The minimum number of replicas that the autoscaling can scale down to.

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.